A closer look at the new challenger: Ian Nepomniachtchi

 By finishing second in the FIDE Grand Prix 2019, he qualified for the 2020/2021 candidates tournament where he emerged victorious amongst other top players like Caruana, Maxime vachier-lagrave (MVL), Anish Giri, Ding liren, Alexander Grishuk and a few others.
 He won with a round to spare.

-Brief look at his Career
+Brief look At His Career

 Ian Nepomniachtchi began playing chess at the age of four and a half years.
-He has won the European Youth Chess Championship three times.

 Nepomniachtchi also won the World Youth Chess Championship in the U12 division in 2002, narrowly defeating Magnus Carlsen on a tiebreak.